Mandalay: Buses and cars

-As the government allows only a few thousands of vehicles to be imported each year, motor transportation in Burma is highly expensive for most of its citizens.
+As the government allows only a few thousand vehicles to be imported each year, motor transportation in Burma is very expensive for most of its citizens.
 Most people rely on bicycles, motorcycles and/or private and public buses to get around.
 Back in the 2000s, the most popular car in Mandalay was the 1982/83 Nissan Sunny pickup truck.
 Because of its utility as a private bus or taxi, the two-and-a-half-decade old model still had strong demand and heady prices to match—from K10 million to K14 million (US$8,000 to US$11,000) in mid-2008.
-To get around severe import limits, people of Mandalay had turned to illegally imported and hence unregistered (called "without" in Burmese English) motorcycles and cars despite the government's periodic confiscation sprees then.
+To get around severe import limits, people in Mandalay had turned to illegally imported and hence unregistered (called 'without' in Myanmar English) motorcycles and cars despite the government's periodic confiscation sprees.

 In March 2008, Mandalay had nearly 81,000 registered motor vehicles plus an unknown number of unregistered vehicles.
-Although the number of cars in a city of one million is low, traffic in Mandalay is highly chaotic as thousands of bicycles and (unregistered) motorbikes freely roam around all the lanes of the streets.
+Although the number of cars for a city of one million is low, traffic in Mandalay is highly chaotic as thousands of bicycles and (unregistered) motorbikes freely roam around all the lanes of the streets.
 Unlike in Yangon where motorbikes, cycle rickshaws and bicycles are prohibited from entering downtown and busy areas, in Mandalay it is anything goes.
-In 2018, as part of Mandalay Smart City initiatives, new traffic lights with internet-connected sensors have been installed by Mandalay City Development Committee to manage traffic at junctions.
+In 2018, as part of Mandalay Smart City initiatives, new traffic lights with internet-connected sensors have been installed by the Mandalay City Development Committee to manage traffic at junctions.

 Demographics

 A 2007 estimate by the UN puts Mandalay's population at nearly 1 million.
 The city's population is projected to reach nearly 1.5 million by 2025.
 While Mandalay has traditionally been the bastion of Bamar (Burman) culture and populace, the massive influx of illegal ethnic Han Chinese in the last 20 years has effectively influenced the ethnic Bamar majority there.
-Although many native ethnic Han Chinese could not get Burmese citizenship, the foreign-born Yunnanese can easily obtain Burmese citizenship cards on the black market.
+Although many ethnic Han Chinese could not get Burmese citizenship, the foreign-born Yunnanese can easily obtain Burmese citizenship cards on the black market.
 Ludu Daw Amar of Mandalay, the native journalist had said it felt like "an undeclared colony of Yunnan".
 Today, the percentage of ethnic Han Chinese, estimated at 50% of the city (with the Yunnanese forming an estimated 30% of Mandalay's population), is believed to be nearly the same as that of the ethnic Bamar.
 A sizable community of Indian immigrants (mostly Tamils) also resides in Mandalay.

 Burmese is the principal language of the city, while Chinese is increasingly heard in the city's commerce centers as the second language.
 English is the third language, only known by some urban people.